From coastal towns to mountain hideaways, here are the best spots for weekend getaways across the USA that are perfect for summer travel.

 Don’t miss: Provincetown

-Part gay and lesbian mecca, part fishing town, part nature preserve, and part fine-dining destination, you really can’t say you’ve seen the Cape until you’ve stopped in P-town.
+Part LGBTQ+ mecca, part fishing town, part nature preserve, and part fine-dining destination, you really can’t say you’ve seen the Cape until you’ve stopped in P-town.

 Northeasterners who have thoroughly explored New England and Upstate New York should consider a trip across the border to Atlantic Canada.
 Eat local oysters at a waterfront restaurant or kayak to a remote island for a picnic lunch.
 Drive the Cabot Trail or the Irish Loop to take in the stunning scenery and bike through UNESCO protected towns.
 At night, relax at a quaint colonial inn or set up camp under the stars.